 Jenell Richard, RN works as the Nursing Director at Meadowridge Academy.
 Ms. Richard earned her Bachelors of Science degree in Nursing at the University of Massachusetts in Boston in 2008.
 She has been working for JRI since 2009, where she has learned to care for student’s medical needs, while understanding complex trauma within a residential setting.
 She enjoys working closely with the Psychiatrist to provide psychiatric care that is tailored to each individual student.
 She is passionate about seeing the students recognize their potential and watching them grow and succeed at Meadowridge Academy.

 Michael started working at Meadowridge Academy is September 2014.
-He attended University of Massachusetts and Rhode Island College.
+He graduated from Rhode Island College and is currently working on his Masters at SNHU.
 Through sixteen years of employment at the YMCA, he developed a passion for working with children.
 Michael has experience developing Special Needs Summer Camp programs and has taught at every level (pre-school - high school).
 He is also an avid golfer and Varsity Ice Hockey Coach.

 Jennifer Mello began her career with JRI as a masters level clinician after receiving her Masters of Social Work degree from Smith College.
 In this role, Jennifer provided direct treatment to students and their families.
 Since then, Jennifer has also acquired independent state licensure (LICSW), Trauma certification from the Trauma Center, as well as many other clinically founded certifications and trainings that have enhanced her clinical repertoire.

 Jennifer further developed her passion for trauma treatment and working with adolescents over the course of her career in JRI at Meadowridge Academy.
 Supporting students in their personal growth process, and clinicians through their professional growth process has always been a passion of Jennifer’s.
 This lead Jennifer to her current role as Director of Clinical Services at Meadowridge Academy.